xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-categorised/tools-and-access-to-external-facilities/tools-and-access-to-external-utilities/na.md

 2.5
 ```

 It is imperative that care be taken when coding type declarations.
 A DLL *cannot* check types of data passed from APL.
 A wrong type declaration will lead to erroneous results or may even cause the workspace to become corrupted and crash.
 During development, you may wish to prevent this happening.
-See: [ ErrorOnExternalException on page 1](../../UserGuide/Installation and Configuration/Configuration Parameters.htm#ErrorOnExternalException).
+See: [ ErrorOnExternalException](../../UserGuide/Installation and Configuration/Configuration Parameters.htm#ErrorOnExternalException).

 The full syntax for the right argument of `⎕NA` is:
 ```apl